 1.3.1 METER sensor output is very similar among sensors of the same type.
 You can calibrate with a single sensor and apply that calibration to other sensors of that type in your soil and maintain excellent accuracy.

-1.3.2 Use whatever data acquisition system you plan to use in the field (ProCheck, ZL6, EM60G, EM50, EM5B, Campbell Scientific data logger, etc.).
+1.3.2 Use whatever data acquisition system you plan to use in the field (ZSC, ProCheck, ZL6, EM60G, EM50, EM5B, Campbell Scientific data logger, etc.).
 Note: ZSC and Procheck should not be used to calibrate an analog sensor such as TEROS 10 or EC-5.

 1.4 Large scale to weigh calibration container (1)